 Variation 1: The compatibility information in blue text above the CTA.
-Other details about the product listed in bullet format, also above the CTA, with 4 bullets max appearing at once.
+Other details about the product listed in bullet format, also above the “call to action button,” with 4 bullets max appearing at once.

 Variation 2: The compatibility information in blue text below the CTA.
 Other details about the product listed in bullet format, also below the CTA, with 4 bullets max appearing at once.

 The result of this test was a 23.4% improvement in conversions on v1.

 By setting up the poll, the answers presented us the problem we needed to address on the page.
 It resulted in visitors having better engagement, as well as getting the information they needed to proceed.

 So, what are the methods to tap into customer voice?

 - 1 on 1 interviews: Of course, you will only be able to work with a limited and small sample size.
 However, you can get a lot of insights from what customers at different levels can say about your service.
 The way you approach these visitors is by emailing them and offering an incentive to talk to you.
 Each set of visitors needs to have specific questions catered to their experience, their objections, their motivations, and their future considerations in regards to the website in question.
 You can find different categories, but, in general, you should:

 - Select top 15 – 20 returning (loyal) customers who have had over 3 transactions over a short period of time, or have been subscribed for a lengthy period of time.